Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Function approximation: convergence rate and optimality

 \subsection{Proof of Theorem~\ref{thm.convergence.loglinear}}

-We provide a regret-type anlysis for general smooth policy class that subsumes the log-linear policy class.
-Using the policy smoothness, we first generalize Lemma~\ref{lem.average.performance} to the function approximation setting.
-Then, we can utilize the function approximation error to contain possible duality error and characterize the regret and violation performance in Lemma~\ref{lem.gap.violation}.
+We provide a regret-type analysis for a general class of smooth policies that subsumes the log-linear policy class as a special case, in Lemma~\ref{lem.gap.violation}.
+Using the property of policy smoothness, we first generalize Lemma~\ref{lem.average.performance} to the function approximation setting.
+Then, we can utilize the function approximation error to contain the duality gap and characterize the regret and the constraint violation performance.